samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 > Run for 90min at an Easy-Moderate pace, RPE6.
 The goal here is still steady,
 > continuous mileage and a slower form of fatigue than you’ll see during your
 > shorter base runs.
-If it’s been working for you, reduce the intensity to 4 or
+If it’s been working for you, reduce the intensity to RPE5
-> 5RPEand keep your legs turning over non-stop.
-But don’t lose sight of the fact
+> or RPE4 and keep your legs turning over non-stop.
+But don’t lose sight of the
-> that these long runs will eventually have to match your intended run pace.
+> fact that these long runs will eventually have to match your intended run

-#### Workout 3
-* **Name**: Brick Workout (Cumberland + 30min Base Run)
-* **Duration**: 1 day and 6 hours

-**Description**:

-> Time for a repeat performance of an earlier brick, this time with perhaps a
-> bit more fitness but probably a bit more fatigue.
-So feel welcome to push the
-> bike leg a little harder this time or maybe back things off slightly, then
-> keep your short 30-minute base run at an Easy-Moderate pace, RPE6 smoother,
-> more controlled.
+> pace.

 ## Week 8 (Recovery)